What to do in Quy Nhon, the mini Maldives of Vietnam?

 - on Nov 6, 2019 By: BN

 Quy Nhon seaside resort is located in the centre of Vietnam, province of Binh Dinh, between the two large seaside resorts of Da Nang and Nha Trang.
 Compared to them, Quy Nhon is much less developed, more quiet and friendly but unfortunately wrongly ignored by travellers.
 Indeed, the coastal strip that stretches north and south of Quy Nhon is simply sublime.
-If you are looking for a typical Vietnamese seaside get-away, then do not overlook Quy Nhon which has all the assets for a successful seaside holiday off the beaten track.
+If you are looking for a typical Vietnamese seaside get-away, then do not overlook Quy Nhon which has all the ingredients for a successful seaside holiday off the beaten track.

 What to do and see in Quy Nhon?